German Shepherd dog breed information and advice

 Grooming

-German Shepherds have either long or short hair double coat.
+German Shepherds have either a long or short-haired double coat.
 The short-haired variety has a short, straight topcoat with a thick, dense undercoat.
 This doesn’t need as much grooming as the long-haired coat that has a much longer, fluffier topcoat.
-All dogs vary but aim to brush this variety 4 or 5 times a week.
+All dogs vary but aim to brush this variety four or five times a week.

 A long-haired German Shepherd will usually need grooming every day to prevent the hair from getting dirty and matted.
 Matted fur can cause your dog discomfort and can harbour all sorts of unwanted parasites.